 Wrap a Christmas gift for teachers and write a note: Advent Calendar Activities and Ideas

 How much do we love our teachers?
 Make sure to add this idea to your Christmas family traditions!
 See if your school has a list of your teacher’s favorites: candy, coffee, restaurants, hobbies, etc. Kids of all different ages will love shopping for their teachers.
 Make sure to include a handwritten note from yourself and your child saying thank you.
 Notes from parents and children are always my favorite gifts from students, even more than any material things!

 Making paper snowflakes is an easy, fun activity for your family Advent calendar.
 Pull out your Christmas crafts box with scissors and white paper and make these simple Christmas decorations.
 I even love to add them to Christmas packages for extra decoration for little gifts.
 Try these step-by-step directions from Martha Stewart and try some on your own before you try it with your kids!

 Drive to See Christmas Lights

-Another simple idea for young kids and older children is go out and see some Christmas lights.
+Another simple idea for young kids and older children is to go out and see some Christmas lights.
 Bundle up in your Christmas pajamas, grab a cup of hot chocolate, and explore your town.
 Use social media to find out the best neighborhoods!
-We even have a few homes in our area that decorate and have corresponding radio stations.
-Such a fun and easy way to spend a December evening.
+We even have a few homes in our area that are decorated and have corresponding radio stations.
+It’s such a fun and easy way to spend a December evening.